Ali Pasha of Yanina: Death

 In other accounts, it is believed that Hurshid sent troops to Ali on 5 February with instructions to either kill or arrest him.
 In the simplest version, Ali thought the troops had arrived to deliver the pardon, but when the arresting officers entered the room and demanded his head for the Sultan, Ali responded by opening fire.
 In the ensuing skirmish, he killed two soldiers and wounded another before being shot through the heart.
 In another version, it is said that after some discussion with the officer in charge, both men went out on the balcony.
 Ali made a low bow, and the officer stabbed him in the heart as he was off his guard.
 It is said that Ali either died immediately, or was still alive and crawled back into the room.
 The Turks, afraid to take him on, shot at him through the wooden floor and killed him.
 In yet another version, when the officer and his men arrived with the document, Ali realized that it was not a pardon.
 Both sides opened fire, and after a struggle in which he was wounded, Ali took refuge in a room upstairs before suffering a fatal blow when the soldiers fired shots up through the floorboards and wounded him in the groin.
 This final version, which was recorded at the monastery thirty years later, is the one most widely told today.

 Whatever the cause of Ali's death, his head was posthumously cut off and shown to the remaining Albanian troops who stopped resisting only when they were promised their arrears in wages.
 The skin of Ali's head was peeled off for transportation in the usual manner to be stuffed with straw and moistened for presentation.
-Ali's head was then wrapped in a cloth, put on a silver platter and displayed though the streets and the homes of the notables of Ioannina to prove that the Ali was dead.
+Ali's head was then wrapped in a cloth, put on a silver platter and displayed through the streets and the homes of the notables of Ioannina to prove that the Ali was dead.
 The local archbishop was having dinner with friends when Hurshid's bodyguards forced their way into the room and deposited the head on the dinner table and demanded money.
 After saying a prayer for Ali, the archbishop handed over a bag of gold coins.
 Ali Pasha's headless corpse was buried with full honours in a mausoleum next to the Fethiye Mosque, which he shares with his first wife Emine.
 His head was sent to Constantinople, where it was displayed to the public on the gates of the Sultan's palace alongside the heads of his three sons and grandson who were also executed.
 Ali's head was buried with his deceased sons and grandson in the tombs outside the Selvyria gate in Constantinople.